 |Trails & Hiking at the Grand Canyon|

 |Other Things To Do at the Grand Canyon|

 |Events at the Grand Canyon|

-The Grand Canyon Association Field Institute offers guided backpacking trips, hiking tours, and classes.
+The Grand Canyon Conservancy Field Institute offers guided backpacking trips, hiking tours, and classes.
 You'll not only experience Grand Canyon up close, but also learn about the cultural and natural history of this magnificent place from geologists, historians, and other experts.